 - While there are no restrictions on the transfer of capital, profits, dividends, royalties or interest into, or from Korea, certain industries, such as cryptocurrency transactions, have limitations on capital inflows.

-Healy Consultants Group PLC fees to help open a Korea corporate bank account
+Healy Consultants Group fees to help open a Korea corporate bank account

-Healy Consultants Group PLC guarantees Korea company bank account approval.
+Healy Consultants Group guarantees Korea company bank account approval.
 Our fees for different banking services include:

 Our multi-currency corporate bank account opening fees cover the following:

 - Creating a quality business plan for Korean banks, explaining the purpose of the business and future banking transactions.

 - Securing welcome emails from multiple Korean banks, inviting our Client to submit a multi-currency corporate bank account application.

 - Healy Consultants Group’s Banking Team completing, on our Client’s behalf, the multi-currency corporate bank account application forms (in Korean) and collating Know Your Customer (KYC) due diligence documents.
 Our Client’s due diligence documents need to be legalised at the Public Notary, or from Korean embassy, in their country of residence.